 Off-the-Shelf Software Limitations

 Pre-built help desk platforms like Zendesk or Freshdesk force you to abandon your existing workflows entirely.
-Your team's accumulated knowledge in the current spreadsheet—custom columns, specific processes, historical data—gets lost in migration to rigid software structures.
+Your team's accumulated knowledge in the current spreadsheet—custom columns, specific processes, historical data—gets lost in migration to rigid software structures that may not match how your team actually works.

 The Integration Complexity Problem